TurboLabIt/php-foreachable/README.md

 # php-foreachable
-A trait to create custom PHP DataSets/Collections faster
+A PHP Trait to create custom DataSets/Collections

 ## 📦 Install it with composer